John Conway's Game of Life

 represent cells.
 As grid size and generation count grow, so grows the

-number of checkboxes.
-Your WWW client may or may not take this well;
+30-ish year old computer, it may or may not take this well;

 the large number of checkboxes can make scrolling and redrawing